lighthouse-labs/ios-prep-book/README.md

 #### Welcome!

 Welcome to Lighthouse Labs.
-You're most likely here to get prepared for your immersive code bootcamp.
-We're super excited to have you.
+You are here to get prepared for your immersive iOS bootcamp.
+We are super excited to have you.

 #### Objectives
 This prep course is designed to get you prepared for class.
 It will teach you the fundamentals of programming an iOS application so that you can hit the ground running when you get here.